nuvolaris/nuvolaris-documentation/README.md

 If you have problems you can:

+- Discuss with us in the [Nuvolaris Forum](nuvolaris.discourse.group)
+- Check our [YouTube Channel](https://www.youtube.com/channel/UCPt5hk7qcOkESjB7kii1byw) for more training videos.
 - Open an issue in the CLI [Issue Tracker](https://github.com/nuvolaris/nuvolaris-cli/issues)
-- Chat with us on [Discord](https://discord.gg/VSGG7aQ2Ds)
-- Check our [YouTube Channel](https://www.youtube.com/channel/UCPt5hk7qcOkESjB7kii1byw) for more training videos.